Date: Aug 20, 2022

 Triple Bypass Gran Fondo

 The Triple Bypass Grand Fondo is a signature Colorado cycling event in operation since 1988.
-It was founded by a group of avid cyclists who thought it would be fun and challenging to ride from Evergreen to Vail, Colorado, and has turned into a premier bucket list event.
+Picked as one of our best road cycling events in Colorado, it was founded by a group of avid cyclists who thought it would be fun and challenging to ride from Evergreen to Vail, Colorado, and has turned into a premier bucket list event.
 Fast forward and the event is now produced by Team Evergreen cycling, the oldest and largest cycling club in Colorado.
 Team Evergreen produces several other signature events in the region include the Mt.
 Evans Hill Climb and the Beti Bike Bash.
 All proceeds from the Triple Bypass are given back to local and national non-profits.
 In total, over $3M has been donated to groups ranging from High School Cycling to Bicycle Colorado.

 The Triple Bypass is also Gran Fondo National Series partner event.
 GFNS has been producing premier one day events since 2012 and currently hosts 8 national events including the official USA Cycling Gran Fondo Championship.
 What’s unique about GFNS events is that they offer a mix of personal challenge and serious competition on roads with challenging climbs and incredible scenery.
 Each rider is assigned an electronic timing-chip to keep track of their progress throughout the course and to allow riders to compete for best time through highlighted sections of the course.
 There is not start to finish as in traditional racing formats, but rather timed sections count towards a rider’s competition time.